Atherton, Greater Manchester: Landmarks

 Howe Bridge model village.
 The tall building in the centre is the miners' bath house.

-There are several historic listed buildings in and around Atherton, some, but not all, in the area referred to as Chowbent.
-They include the 17th-century Alder House, Chowbent Chapel, St John the Baptist's Church (1879), and Chanters Farmhouse, all of which are listed buildings.
+There are several historic listed buildings in and around Atherton, some—but not all—located in the area referred to as Chowbent.
+These include the 17th-century Alder House, Chowbent Chapel, St John the Baptist's Church (1879), and Chanters Farmhouse.
 The name "Chanters" derives from a chantry granted by the Bishop of Lichfield in 1360 to Sir William de Atherton.
-The name is also given to a bridge over the Hindsford Brook and a former colliery.
+The name is also associated with a bridge over the Hindsford Brook and a former colliery.

 A pseudo-Egyptian obelisk near the south-east corner of the parish church, similar to one in Leigh, was probably built for Robert Vernon Atherton in 1781.
-It was restored in 1867 twelve years before the church was finished.
-It is a Grade II listed structure.
+It was restored in 1867, twelve years before the church was completed.
+The obelisk is a Grade II listed structure.

-Between 1873 and 1875, mineowners Fletcher Burrows built a small model village at Howe Bridge, comprising cottages, shops, a village club, and a bath house for their employees.
-This Victorian village on either side of Leigh Road, together with St Michael and All Angel's Church, is a conservation area.
-The Ena Mill, one of Atherton's large spinning mills, complete with chimney, survives as a reminder of the textile industry.
+Between 1873 and 1875, the mineowners Fletcher Burrows built a small model village at Howe Bridge, comprising cottages, shops, a village club, and a bath house for their employees.
+This Victorian village, located on either side of Leigh Road, together with St Michael and All Angel's Church, forms a designated conservation area.
+Ena Mill, one of Atherton's large spinning mills, complete with its chimney, survives as a reminder of the town's textile industry.

-Atherton's war memorial is a cenotaph at the intersection of Leigh Road and Hamilton Street was designed by architect Arthur John Hope and constructed of Darley Dale stone.
-It was unveiled in January 1922 by Private J. Roylance, a soldier blinded in action during the First World War.
+Atherton's war memorial is a cenotaph at the intersection of Leigh Road and Hamilton Street.
+It was designed by architect Arthur John Hope and constructed from Darley Dale stone.
+The memorial was unveiled in January 1922 by Private J. Roylance, a soldier who was blinded in action during the First World War.